-Starling, a quarter horse mare anybody can ride, bombproof and worth a pot of gold.
-Snack shack was here nickname while she was at my ranch.
-She loved the greenhorns that let her eat all the way up the trail and the once that didn’t have the strength to get her head back up.
+Starling, a quarter-horse mare anybody can ride, is bombproof and worth a pot of gold.
+Snack Shack was her nickname while she was at my ranch.
+She loved the greenhorns that let her eat all the way up the trail and the ones that didn’t have the strength to get her head back up.
 Whenever I rode her, she didn’t even try to eat on the way.
 Clever horse, Starling!

 Starling is another lucky horse that went to a great home in Lumby.

 He’s been in horse heaven for a few years now.
 He was another miracle horse.